Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 Gates: height – 2.14 m, width – 3.66 m.

-Impact circles: The ball is considered to have been kicked into the goal if a player of the attacking team sent it by hitting, pushing or throwing only from the area of \u200b\u200bthe circle of impact.
-The circles of impact are applied at a distance of 14.63 m from the end line in front of the hockey goal.
+Impact Circles: The ball is considered to be scored into the goal if a player of the attacking team sent it with a kick, push or throw only from the area of the kick circle.
+The kick circles are struck at a distance of 14.63 m from the end line in front of the hockey goal.

 Ball: The ball is round, white or another color, weighs 156-163 g.